cinnData/MLearning/Examples/[MLE-11] Example - Airline passenger satisfaction.md

 The data for this example, published by Mysar Ahmad Bhat, provide details of customers who have already flown with an **airline company**.
 The feedback of the customers on various contexts and their flight data has been consolidated.

-The main objective of this data could be to predict whether a future customer would be satisfied with their service given the values of the other parameters.
+The main objective of the analysis would be to predict whether a future customer would be satisfied with their service given the values of the other parameters.
 A second objective could be to explore which aspects of the services offered have to be emphasized to generate more satisfied customers.

 ## The data set